EGI-Federation/documentation/content/en/users/workload-manager/_index.md

 The EGI Workload Manager:

 * Maximizes usage efficiency by choosing appropriately computing and storage resources on real-time.

-* Provides a large-scale distributed environment to manage and handle data storage, datamovement, accessing and processing.
+* Provides a large-scale distributed environment to manage and handle data storage, data movement, accessing and processing.

 * Handles job submission and workload distribution in a transparent way.

 * Improves the general job throughput compared with native management of EGI grid or cloud computing resources.

 * Offers pilot-based task scheduling method, that submits pilot jobs to resources to check the execution environment before to start the user's jobs.
   From a technical standpoint, the user's job description is delivered to the pilot, which prepares its execution environment and executes the user application.
   The pilot-based scheduling feature solves many problems of using heterogeneity and unstable distributed computing resources.

 * Includes easy extensions to customize the environment checks to address the needs of a particular community.
   Users can choose appropriately computing and storage resources maximising their usage efficiency for particular user requirements.

 * Handles different storage supporting both cloud and grid capacity.

 * Provides a user-friendly interface that allows users to choose among different DIRAC services.

 ## Target User Groups